evmos/testnets/olympus_mons/gentx.md

-# Evmos Incentivized Testnet Gentx
+# Evmos Incentivized Testnet

+Thank you for becoming a genesis validator on Evmos!
+This guide will provide instructions on setting up a node, submitting a gentx, and other tasks needed to participate in the launch of the Evmos Olympus Mons incentivized testnet.

 A `gentx` does three things: